 Refractive errors are the most common forms of vision problems.
 These involve issues with the shape of the cornea, which make it difficult to see clearly at certain distances.
 Myopia, or nearsightedness, is the most common form of refractive error.
 Astigmatism, presbyopia (age-related farsightedness), and hyperopia (farsightedness) are also quite common.

 For centuries, glasses have been the best way to correct blurry or double vision.
-Then, contact lenses became the leading way to see clearly, without many people knowing you have a refractive error.
-Despite their benefits, contact lenses can be uncomfortable, require maintenance, and still do not correct vision on a long-term basis.
+Then, contact lenses became the leading way to see clearly but despite their benefits, contact lenses can be uncomfortable, may cause infections, require maintenance, and still do not correct vision on a long-term basis.

 While LASIK works for many people, it is not a perfect solution for some.
 As a result, more forms of laser vision correction have been developed, like the SMILE procedure.
 If you are looking for laser eye surgery to correct your refractive error, it is important to know the differences between these options so you can discuss them with your ophthalmologist.

 SMILE vs. LASIK: What Are the Similarities & Differences?

 Laser surgeries to improve refractive errors have evolved since the 1980s.

 Originally, these procedures involved very small scalpels to make incisions to reshape the cornea or lens; however, most modern versions involve programmed lasers for much of the procedure.
 This reduces the time in the operating room, reduces the invasiveness, and improves surgical accuracy and healing time.

 This acronym stands for laser-assisted in situ keratomileusis.
 During the procedure, a laser removes tissue from the cornea, so it can reshape and refract light correctly to the retina, at the back of your eye.